 † Maximum dose of local anesthetics: Lidocaine without epinephrine, 5 mg/kg; lidocaine with epinephrine, 7 mg/kg; bupivacaine, 1.5 mg/kg.
 NOTE: A 1% solution (of any substance) represents 10 mg/mL (1 g/100 mL).
 Epinephrine causes vasoconstriction, which prolongs the anesthetic effect.
 Patients with cardiac disease should receive only limited amounts of epinephrine (maximum 3.5 mL of solution containing 1:100,000 epinephrine); alternatively, use local anesthetic without epinephrine.

-Document any preexisting nerve deficit before doing a nerve block.
+Document any preexisting nerve deficit in the medical record before doing a nerve block.

 Stop the nerve block procedure if you are unsure where the needle is or if the patient is uncooperative.
-Consider sedation How To Do Procedural Sedation and Analgesia Procedural sedation and analgesia (PSA) is the administration of a short-acting sedative-hypnotic or dissociative agent, with or without an analgesic, for patients undergoing anxiety-provoking... read more for patients who are unable to cooperate or remain still.
+Consider procedural sedation for patients who are unable to cooperate or remain still.

-The ophthalmic nerve is the 1st branch of the trigeminal nerve.
+The ophthalmic nerve is the first branch of the trigeminal nerve.

 The ophthalmic nerve exits the cranium through the supraorbital foramen/notch, which is palpable on the supraorbital rim, directly above the pupil when the patient is looking straight ahead.
 The ophthalmic nerve may branch intraorbitally before exiting the cranium—as the supraorbital nerve and (more medially) the supratrochlear nerve.